 On your phone

-It’s now possible to purchase virtual tickets on the IDF Mobilités app, available in the Google Play Store and Apple Apps Store.
-You can purchase tickets for a rechargeable Navigo Easy card that you already have or completely virtual tickets that you then validate by passing your smartphones or Apple watch over the reader at ticket readers on turnstiles in métro stations or on buses/trams.
-On the app, go to the “purchase” section (on the bottom of the screen) then select the option “on my phone,” it’s all in English and explained in easy-to-follow steps, however, you must have both the latest update for your phone’s operating system and the IDF Mobilités app to be able to use the tickets through your phone option.
+You can purchase virtual tickets on the Bonjour RATP app, available in the Google Play Store and Apple Apps Store.
+You can use the app to purchase tickets for a rechargeable Navigo Easy card that you already have or completely virtual tickets that you then validate by passing your smartphone or Apple watch over the reader at ticket readers on turnstiles in métro stations or on buses/trams.
+On the app, go to the “purchase” section (on the bottom of the screen) then select the option “on my phone,” it’s all in English and explained in easy-to-follow steps, however, you must have both the latest update for your phone’s operating system and the Bonjour RATP app to be able to use the tickets through your phone option.

 You have to send an SMS with the word “bus” + the number of the line to the short phone number “93100”.
 For example, if you’re taking bus #29, type Bus29 (no space between bus and the number) and send it to 93100.
 You’ll then receive an SMS reply with a receipt of your ticket purchase.
 Then when you board the bus, show the SMS to the driver.